MicrosoftDocs/entra-docs/docs/architecture/deployment-scenario-remote-access.md

 1. One Windows client device with this configuration:
    - Windows 10/11 64-bit version
    - Microsoft Entra joined or hybrid joined
-   - Internet connected and no corpnet access or VPN
+   - Internet connected and no corporate network access or VPN
 1. Download and install the Global Secure Access Client on the client device.
 The [Global Secure Access Client for Windows](../global-secure-access/how-to-install-windows-client.md) article describes prerequisites and installation.
 1. To test Microsoft Entra Private Access, configure a Windows server to function as the resource server:
    - Windows Server 2012 R2 or later